DanielCreggOrganization/hello-world-autograde/README.md

 # hello-world-autograde

 Step 1.
-Create a class named **HelloWorld**
+Add a main method to the **HelloWorld** class which is inside the HelloWorld.java file
 Step 2.
-Add the main method to the class
+Inside the main method add a print statement which prints the words *Hello World*
 Step 3.
-Inside the main method add a print statement which prints the words *Hello World*
-Step 4.
 Add, Commit and Push your code when done